ParkerMa1879/hospital-backend/README.md

-# please use intellij IDE for developing
+# please use intellij IDEA for developing